screenxtv/screenx/README.md

 # What's screenx?

 ### ScreenX is a real-time terminal broadcasting system.

-ScreenX enables you to broadcast your screen and to control your terminal from web browser.
+It enables you to broadcast your screen and control it from web browser.

 ![Screenshot of ScreenX](https://dl.dropbox.com/u/2819285/screenx-ss.png)